The 10 Laws of Boat Rigging

-- If it breaks, or we want to replace it, how easy will it be to remove?
+- When it breaks or we want to replace it, how easy will it be to remove?

 - If we decide to move it, how easy will it be to repair the damage caused by installing it?

-- If we make a mistake, how easy will it be to fix the error?
+- How easy will it be to fix an installation error?

 - Is this the easiest way to do something?
 Or is there a natural way to correct a problem?

-Of course, not everything we do will survive the 10 Laws.
+Of course, not everything we do will survive the 10 Laws of boat rigging.
 Like most things in life, rigging a boat often involves compromise.
 The key is making sure that if you have to compromise, you fully understand the ramifications of what you’re doing.